Stone Mountain, Georgia: Rebirth of the Ku Klux Klan

-Civil Rights Movement
+Civil rights movement

-During the Civil Rights Movement's March on Washington, on August 28, 1963, Martin Luther King Jr. referred to Stone Mountain in his iconic "I Have a Dream" speech when he proclaimed, "let freedom ring from Stone Mountain of Georgia!"
+During the civil rights movement's March on Washington, on August 28, 1963, Martin Luther King Jr. referred to Stone Mountain in his iconic "I Have a Dream" speech when he proclaimed, "let freedom ring from Stone Mountain of Georgia!"
 Charles Burris, the Village's first African-American mayor, dedicated the Freedom Bell on Main Street in King's honor on February 26, 2000.
 At an annual ceremony held on Martin Luther King Jr. Day, the bell is rung to commemorate King's legacy.

 Many names

 The mountain has been known by countless names throughout the centuries.
 It was called Crystal Mountain by 16th-century Spanish explorer Juan Pardo when he visited in 1567.
 The Creek Indians who inhabited the area at that time used a name translating to "Lone Mountain".
 Around the turn of the 19th century, settlers called it Rock Mountain or Rock Fort Mountain.
 By the end of the 1830s, Stone Mountain had become the generally accepted name.
 Like the mountain, the village formed at its base was initially known as Rock Mountain but was incorporated as New Gibraltar in 1839 by an act of the General Assembly.
 In 1847 the Georgia legislature changed the name to Stone Mountain.